pantheon-systems/documentation/source/content/guides/local-development/04-lando-wordpress.md

   <Alert type="info" title="Note">

-  This is where we talk a little bit about WP-CLI, Lando, and You.
-To use WP-CLI commands in Lando, simply prefix your `wp` command with `lando` and you’re good to go, Lando will run your WP-CLI command all nice like.
+  To use WP-CLI commands in Lando: prefix your `wp` command with `lando`.

   </Alert>

-1. Your WP configuration file still needs to be created.
+1. Create your WP configuration file.
 You can actually do this from the command-line.
-However, we’re going to go to do this the ol’ fashioned way through the browser.
+However, this example uses the browser.

-1. In your browser, enter in the URL given to you above: `http://yourappname.lndo.site`.
+1. Open your browser and enter the URL given to you above: `http://yourappname.lndo.site`.
 You’ll notice WordPress’s _Famous Five Minute install_ screen.

-1. Click next after choosing your preferred language and click let’s go on the following screen.
+1. Click next after choosing your preferred language, and then click let’s go on the following screen.

-1. In Lando, for a WordPress installation without Pantheon, the Database, Username, and Password are all `wordpress` and Database Host is `database` (all values are case-sensitive).
-Enter your credentials and complete the installation process.
+1. Enter your credentials and complete the installation process.
+In Lando, for a WordPress installation without Pantheon, the Database, Username, and Password are all `wordpress` and Database Host is `database` (all values are case-sensitive).

 Congrats!
 You now have Lando installed with WordPress!